TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/machine/index.rst

 .. py:class:: InductionMachine(f, pf, Rs, Rr, Lls, Llr, Lm, base, psiS_mag_ref, T_ref_init)

+   Bases: :py:obj:`soft4pes.model.common.system_model.SystemModel`

    Induction machine model operating at a constant electrical angular rotor speed.
-   The state of the system is the stator current and rotor flux in the alpha-beta frame, i.e., [iS_alpha, iS_beta, psiR_alpha, psiR_beta]^T. The system input is the converter three-phase switch position.
+   The state of the system is the stator current and rotor flux in the alpha-beta frame, i.e., [iS_alpha, iS_beta, psiR_alpha, psiR_beta]^T. The machine is modelled with rotor flux alignment.
+   The system input is the converter three-phase switch position or modulating signal.
 The initial state of the model is based on the stator flux magnitude reference and torque reference.

    :param f: Rated frequency [Hz].
    :type f: float